Aims of the Subject

 discover and develop an appreciation of a range of writing in the language studied

-The main language studied is Spanish, because this is the language studied in most of our partner primary schools and in the secondary schools our children go on to.
-We teach Spanish in the Spring and Summer terms.
+The main language studied is French because we have a French specialist in school and also this is one of the languages studied in most of the secondary schools our children go on to attend.

 What the children say